-Participants indicated feeling more confident meeting someone during online engagements (42% indicating either always or almost always) when compared to in-person opportunities/ Only 20% of participants indicated never or almost never feeling less confident in-person versus online.
+Participants indicated feeling more confident meeting someone during online engagements (42% indicating either always or almost always) when compared to in-person opportunities.
+Only 20% of participants indicated never or almost never feeling less confident in-person versus online.
 Some participants (5.7%) did not reply.

-Confident about Looks Even When Others are Not Attracted
+Confident About Looks Even When Others Are Not Attracted

-Participants (n=982) when asked whether they felt confident about their looks even when others did not find them attractive indicated predominantly in the affirmative.
-24.6% indicated they felt this way always, another 28% indicated almost always feeling so under such circumstances and another 28.7% felt this way at least sometimes.
-Whereas 9.1% indicated almost never feeling this way in such circumstances and 4% never felt this way.
+Participants (n=982) when asked whether they felt confident about their looks even when others did not find them attractive responded predominantly in the affirmative.
+24.6% indicated they felt this way always, another 28% selected almost always feeling so under such circumstances, and an additional 28.7% felt this way at least sometimes.
+Whereas 9.1% indicated that they almost never felt this way in such circumstances and 4% never felt this way.
 5.6% of participants did not provide a response.